 Grout can certainly improve the sound deadening qualities of a frame, although similar acoustical performance can be achieved with other sound deadening materials.
 For fire rated openings, you should verify that the grout or bituminous coating will not negate the rating.

 The Do’s and Don’ts of Grouting Frames

-A common misconception still exists that fire rated frames must be grouted.
-In fact, very few manufacturer’s require grout in order to maintain a rating” Grouting may be required in acoustical frames to sustain the STC rating of the opening.
+A common misconception still exists that fire-rated frames must be grouted.
+In fact, very few manufacturers require grout in order to maintain a rating.
+However, grouting may be required in acoustical frames to sustain the STC rating of the opening.

 If you choose to grout, please follow the guidelines below.